Angela Reitsma Bick, Editor-in-chief

 Rachel Baarda, Social Media

 Rachel Baarda grew up in the St. Catharines area, where she wrote her first story for Christian Courier when she was ten years old.
 She has a B.A. in English from Brock University and an M.A. in Communications from the University of Ottawa.
-After moving back home from Ottawa, she was involved in City Kidz's ministry to inner-city children in Hamilton.
-She currently is a communications intern for Faith Today and the Evangelical Fellowship of Canada.
+She also is social media coordinator for the Evangelical Fellowship of Canada.
 When she's not doing social media online, she enjoys writing for Christian Courier and other publications.

 Rudy Eikelboom, Columnist